davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 All we did was reverse the direction of the triple - instead of saying "review_1 is a review of product_1", we reversed it to say "product_1 is reviewed in review_1".
 This information is still held in the representation of the review, not the product, and the information is entirely equivalent - all we did was change the way we stated it.

-Although this change was trivial and inconsequential at the RDF level, it is now more complicated to put this information back into a JSON format - try it. *Hint - the representation of each review will become more complex - you will need two JSON objects instead of one to hold the information, but - surprisingly - the representation of the collection http://az.com/product_1/reviews becomes simpler - we no longer have to invent membership triples.*
+Although this change was trivial and inconsequential at the RDF level, it is now more complicated to put this information back into a JSON format - try it. *Hint - the structure of each review will become more complex - you will need two JSON objects instead of one to hold the information, but - surprisingly - the structure of the collection http://az.com/product_1/reviews becomes simpler - we no longer have to invent membership triples.*

 RDF also allows us to correct a conceptual problem with the data in the original example.
 The properties 'found_helpful' and 'found_helpful_or_not' are clearly properties of the review - they are trying to indicate how good the review is.
 However 'stars' is not a property of the review at all - it's trying to say how good the product is, not how good the review is.
 As humans who speak English, we can use common sense to figure this out, but a computer (other than IBM's Watson, perhaps) can't figure it out, and if the example had been done in a language I didn't know, I couldn't figure it out either.
 RDF gives us an easy way to correct this, by changing the table for the review to this: